Cyfrin/Updraft/courses/solidity/1-simple-storage/11-deploying/+page.md

 > 💡 **TIP**:br > _Celebrate small victories and milestones.
 These psychological boosts will keep you engaged in the learning process._

-It's possible to deploy a contract to different testnets or a real mainnet, just by switching the Metamask network.
+It's possible to deploy a contract to different testnets or a real mainnet, just by switching the MetaMask network.
 Be sure to have enough net-compatible ETHs to deploy your contract.

 ### Conclusion